wkrea/git-cop/README.md

 With this output, you can see the number of issues detected.
 Each issue shows the commit, cop name, and the error with help text.

+### Continuous Integration (CI)

+This gem automatically detects when it is running on a CI build server via the `CI=true` environment variable.
+Most CI build servers respect and enable this variable.
+If your CI server doesn't, you'll want to make sure you have `CI=true` set in your environment.

+Calculation of commits is done by reviewing all commits made on the current feature branch since branching from `master`.
+Some CI servers don't respect this and blow away any branch information, most notibly, Travis CI.
+For that reason, Travis CI is not supported or recommended as they use `git clone --depth=<number>` cloning which can't be customized and destroys any knowledge of `master` and feature branch information.

+Build servers like [Circle CI](https://circleci.com) are recommended.
+The builds for this gem are done via Circle CI as well.

 ## Tests